nightgryphon/Blender_Photo_Reconstruction_Tools/README.md

 This effect is achieved by rotating both camera and image.
 But this also require to adjust render area for such rotated cameras.
 If camera sensor/image does not fit scene try to use "Navigation" panel->"Refresh" button

+## Import markers
+The existing PhotoScan marker export function only exports the marker references not the calculated marker positions.
+If you create marker with "Place marker" instead of "Add marker" then it will not have reference but still have position.
+To export marker positions use the marker_positions.py which wil export markers to CSV file
+Import markers CSV file with "Photo Reconstruction" panel -> Import markers

 ## Navigation
 ![Navigation panel](https://raw.githubusercontent.com/nightgryphon/Blender_Photo_Reconstruction_Tools/master/doc/NavPanel.png)